-Markets are complete when there are no iPod shocks ($\sigma{\Psi} = 0$).
-100% equity home bias (S = 1) is then obtained, and countries hold a long position in local-good bonds if $\phi > 1$.
-In the model versions with $\phi > 1$, the long position in home currency is sizable (it amounts to 22% of expected output, when $\phi = 1.5$).
-This is just a restatement of the puzzle presented before; with supply shocks and redistributive shocks only, the model is unable to reproduce a long position in foreign currency for an elasticity of substitution larger than 1.
-Introducing iPod shocks reduces the equity home bias, and holdings of local-good bonds, when the substitution elasticity exceeds unity.
-For example, when $\phi = 1.5$, and $\sigma{\Psi} = 2\%$, the model predicts that 75% of equity is locally owned, and that countries goes short in local-good bonds; the overall foreign good claim is positive, FCP = 0.14; that value implies that an exogenous unexpected 10% worsening of a country's terms of trade would generate a capital gain that represents 1.4% (= 0.10 0.14) of (expected) output.
+shocks reduces the equity home bias, and holdings of local-good bonds, when the substitution elasticity exceeds unity.
+For example, when $\phi = 1.5$ , and $\sigma{\psi} = 2$ percent, the model predicts that 75 percent of equity is locally owned, and that countries go short in local-good bonds; the overall foreign good claim is positive, FCP = 0.14; that value implies that an exogenous unexpected 10 percent worsening of a country's terms of trade would generate a capital gain that represents 1.4 percent (= 0.10 × 0.14) of (expected) output.
 We think of this calibration as a plausible benchmark case.

-Kollmann (2006b) reports external equity liabilities (defined as the sum of portfolio equity and FDI liabilities) of OECD economies, in 2003 (data source: IMF international investment positions database).
-US foreign equity liabilities amounted to 37% of US GDP.
-Among G7 countries, foreign equity liabilities represented between 12% (Italy) and 78% (UK) of domestic GDP.
-Assuming that the domestic capital stock is about 3 times larger than annual GDP, these figures suggest that between 74% and 96% of the capital stocks located in G7 countries were owned by local investors, in 2003.
+Kollmann (2006b) reports external equity liabilities (defined as the sum of portfolio equity and FDI liabilities) of Organization for Economic Cooperation and Development (OECD) economies in 2003 (data source: IMF international investment positions database).
+The U.S. foreign equity liabilities amounted to 37 percent of U.S. GDP.
+Among G7 countries, foreign equity liabilities represented between 12 percent (Italy) and 78 percent (U.K.) of domestic GDP.
+Assuming that the domestic capital stock is about three times larger than annual GDP, these figures suggest that between 74 percent and 96 percent of the capital stocks located in G7 countries were owned by local investors in 2003.
 The predicted locally held equity share in the three-shocks model is thus broadly consistent with G7 data.

-The cross-country correlations of equity returns given in Table 2 range between 0.6 and 0.7.
+The cross-country correlations of equity returns given in table 5.2 range between 0.6 and 0.7.
 The model thus matches the high correlation of stock returns across G7 countries, 0.63.
-16 This high correlation reflects the high positive correlation of output and capital share shocks across countries; 17 it also reflects terms-of-trade movements (Cole and Obstfeld (1991), Pavlova and Rigobon (2004)): a positive output shock at home raises the relative price of the foreign good-it, hence, raises stock returns, in both
+This high correlation reflects the high positive correlation of output and capital share shocks across countries; it also reflects terms of trade movements (Cole and Obstfeld 1991; Pavlova and Rigobon 2004): a positive output shock at home raises the relative price of the foreign good-hence, it raises stock returns in both countries.